 As a vegan, I’m familiar with the things a human body doesn’t need (i.e. animal products) to be not only healthy but also to thrive.
 (I’ve probably explained lactose intolerance and the elaborated on the fact that humans not only don’t need but physically are not able to break down dairy products to friends and family about a 100 times.)
 So I started putting the pieces together, just as I did when I began to adopt a vegan lifestyle.
 I realized that these processed and high gluten foods are not benefiting my body but are rather the sources of my some of the problems that have begun to bother me over the past several months.

 So, the long and short of it: I’m cutting down on gluten.

-This means Maddie and I haven’t made whole wheat bread this past week, that we’re buying (delicious) gluten free beers made in small breweries, that we’re starting to juice every day, and that we used quinoa pasta in our mac and cheese this past weekend.
+This means I haven’t made whole wheat bread this past week, that I’m buying (delicious) gluten free beers made in small breweries, that we’re starting to juice every day, and that we used quinoa pasta in our mac and cheese this past weekend.
 All these simple means yield such a fruitful end: my digestion is better-almost completely alleviated.
 Now, I say almost for a reason: I’ve cut down on gluten, not eliminated it.
 I’ve even done a couple of test runs to test for a placebo effect, eating gluten and seeing what happens.
 The verdict is this: I’m going to eat as few gluten based foods as possible to reap the maximum amount of foods containing gluten such as pasta, bread, and desserts and replace them with whole grains (like quinoa hooray!) and gluten free items (tamari instead of soy sauce, coconut ice cream rather than cake) instead.